madelinegannon/kfnw/myApps/example-cablerobot-controller/README.md

 # CableRobot Controller Example

-This example provides a basic controller UI for cable-driven robot system using Clearpath motors, including preset routines for homing, jogging, and shutdown.
-Users can send position or velocity moves to the cable robot.
+This example provides a basic controller & UI for cable-driven robot system using Clearpath motors.
+It lets you jog the motors up and down, and move to absolute positions using position and velocity moves.
+It also has routines for homing and shutdown.

 > NOTE: The default values are tuned for a space with ~2m of vertical travel.

-### Homing the Motors
+## Homing the Motors
 This system moves the robots with absolute coordinate, so you **must** home the motors every time you power them on.
 You only need to do this once per session (unless of course you loose power at any moment).

 Use the `Run Homing` button to home each motor when you first startup.
 The GUI will be orange if a motor is not yet homed.